vieirads/100DaysOfCode/r1-log.md

 ### R1D38
 Created an iPhone case with a calculator app that works.
 Well, it redirects you to the app.
 I still have to write the JavaScript functions to make the calculator, hmmm, calculate.

+### R1D39
+Implemented the functionality on the calculator app.

+### R1D40
+I didn't have time to work with html, css, and javascript today.
+However I prepared a class about quantitative text analysis (PT) using python.
+Amazing how texts have universal properties explained by such simple equations.